How Much Alimony Will I Receive in Connecticut?

 The final alimony order comes as part of the divorce decree and may differ significantly from temporary support.
 Courts consider a broader range of factors for final awards, including the total property division and each spouse's post-divorce financial picture.
 Unlike temporary support, which focuses primarily on maintaining the status quo, the final alimony award is intertwined with the equitable distribution of assets.
 A spouse receiving a larger share of liquid assets or the marital home might receive less alimony, while a spouse receiving fewer assets might be awarded more support to balance the outcome.

 Additionally, the final decree aims to provide closure and a roadmap for the future.
 The court may structure alimony with step-downs—where amounts decrease over time—or set specific conditions for termination, such as cohabitation or remarriage.
-The estimation tool helps you model different scenarios, showing how various property division outcomes might affect your alimony expectations and total financial stability.
+Because property division and alimony are traded off against each other, it is worth working through several settlement combinations to see which leaves you most stable.

-Any alimony estimate—whether from Untangle's tool or in court—depends on accurate financial information.
+Every alimony argument, in negotiation or in court, rests on accurate financial information.
 Connecticut Practice Book Rule § 25-30 - Statements To Be Filed requires both parties to file sworn financial statements at least five business days before any hearing on alimony.
 These statements must follow the Judicial Branch's prescribed format and detail current income, expenses, assets, and liabilities.

 The Financial Affidavit Long Form (JD-FM-006-Long) is the official document you'll need to complete.
-Untangle's estimation tool walks you through the same categories, so completing it doubles as preparation for this mandatory court filing.
-Getting accurate numbers now means your estimates will closely match what the court sees later.
-To efficiently gather and organize all the required financial data for your affidavit, features like Untangle's Expense tracking with AI can be incredibly helpful.
+Getting accurate numbers now means the picture you present matches what the court sees later.
+To efficiently gather and organize the required financial data for your affidavit, features like Untangle's Expense tracking with AI can be incredibly helpful.

 What Information You'll Need